zobayer098/hackathon2025/README.md

 This solution deploys a web-based chat application with an AI agent running in Azure Container Apps.
 The agent leverages the Azure AI Agent service and utilizes Azure AI Search for knowledge retrieval from uploaded files, enabling it to generate responses with citations.
 The solution also includes built-in monitoring capabilities with tracing to ensure easier troubleshooting and optimized performance.

 This solution creates an Azure AI Foundry hub, project and connected resources including Azure AI Services, AI Search and more.
-For more details about the resources that are created, view the [resources](#resources) documentation.
+More details about the resources that are created are located in the [resources](#resources) documentation.
 There are options to enable Retrieval-Augmented Generation (RAG) and use logging, tracing, and monitoring.

 Instructions are provided for deployment through GitHub Codespaces, VS Code Dev Containers, and your local development environment.